Last Update: January 30, 2014

 Sign up for MPP’s free email alerts on California to receive updates on marijuana policy reform efforts in California.

 Feds' aggressive targeting of medical marijuana providers in California

-If you live in California, please email your assemblymember, state senator, Gov. Jerry Brown, and Attorney General Kamala Harris, asking that they publicly denounce federal interference with the California medical marijuana program.
+If you live in California, email your assemblymember and senator and ask for their support for regulatory legislation.
 For more information on how you can help advocate against these developments, please see MPP's "What You Can Do to Oppose the Federal Crackdown on Medical Marijuana" handout.

 California's medical marijuana ID card program